Enterprise Onna accounts have access to an admin interface to manage their Onna instance.

 - Dropbox Business

 - Microsoft Outlook for Microsoft 365 accounts (using their Microsoft Graph API)

 - Quip Enterprise

 To view the enterprise sources expand 'Enabled Enterprise sources':

 Just like the 'Enabled sources' panel enterprise sources can be enabled or disabled by clicking the toggle.

-Dropbox Business and Slack Enterprise can be added normally through the 'My Sources' menu.
-For other enterprise sources, click on the 'Admin Panel' link to the left and navigate to Enterprise sources.
+Dropbox Business, Slack Enterprise, & G Suite can be added normally through the 'My Sources' menu.
+For Microsoft 365 , click on the 'Admin Panel' link to the left and navigate to Enterprise sources.

 Setup instructions for each of these integrations are available in our Integrations support page.